 - Frame type: Gutter-connected ranges offer scalability, while freestanding houses are flexible for smaller operations.

 - Covering materials: Poly film, polycarbonate, or glass each offer different light diffusion, insulation, and durability benefits.
+Selecting the right greenhouse covering materials ensures efficiency and crop protection

 - Orientation: Maximize sunlight exposure and reduce shading from surrounding buildings or trees.